 Being as it was around lunchtime, we stopped in at the UM cafeteria for some grub.
 The food they served was varied, but we only ordered one thing: the impossibly cheap and incredibly delicious daily special — spaghetti!
 In fact, it was so good (and so cheap) that I ordered it twice.

 I assume that she was referring to “Canada” rather than, you know, any prurient meaning.
-Amelia is not so sure.
+The Missus is not so sure.
 At any rate, I’ve chalked that one up to cultural differences.
 Moving on!

 Differences in scale, student culture, and cosmetics aside, UM is plainly a real university with a clear vision.
 Instead of unrealistically trying to do everything in its limited space, it targets specific programs (mostly accounting, law, and computer science) and it seems to operate more-or-less as one would expect.
 After obtaining visitors’ passes, we toured the registrar’s office (packed with students), the library (much less packed), and various classrooms.